 You may make contributions to a Coverdell Education Savings Account for the tax year regardless of your age; however, you may not make a contribution to a Coverdell Education Savings Account after the beneficiary attains age 18, unless the beneficiary is a "Special Needs" beneficiary.
 If you are currently contributing into your Coverdell Education Savings Account via a systematic purchase plan, the Custodian will stop the systematic purchase plan when the beneficiary turns 18 years old to prevent excess contributions.
-A "Special Needs" beneficiary is one who needs additional time to complete their education due to physical, mental or emotional limitations.
-In addition, as discussed below, a beneficiary may roll over contributions to another Coverdell Education Savings Account until they attains age 30.
-A beneficiary may also roll over their Coverdell Education Savings Account to a new beneficiary who is a member of their family so long as the recipient has not attained age 30.
+A "Special Needs" beneficiary is one who needs additional time to complete his/ her education due to physical, mental or emotional limitations.
+In addition, as discussed below, a beneficiary may roll over contributions to another Coverdell Education Savings Account until he or she attains age 30.
+A beneficiary may also roll over his or her Coverdell Education Savings Account to a new beneficiary who is a member of his or her family so long as the recipient has not attained age 30.